jessmartin/medium-mashup/README.md

 # Medium Mashup

-Medium mashup is an Innovation Game where you invent a new tool to solve a specific person's problem using randomly selected mediums and notations.
+[Medium Mashup](https://mediums.jessmart.in) is an Innovation Game where you invent a new tool to solve a specific person's problem using randomly selected mediums and notations.
 The purpose of medium mashup is to help you move beyond features of a software tool to the underlying mediums and notations.

 ## Developing